-12.)
-Beater Bumpers
+12. Beater Bumpers

 Locate the beater bumpers (#40) (see Figures #1 and #9).
 The left is stamped "L" and the right one is stamped "R".
 They are each mounted to the outside of the cloth beam supports with 5/16" x 2-3/4" carriage bolts, washers, and hex nuts.
 Orient these beater bumpers so that the bumper faces the front of the loom and the stamp faces the cloth beam support that it will be mounted to.
-It is best to situate the carriage bolts so that the washers and nuts are to the outside of the loom leaving the smooth head of the carriage bolt on the inside of the loom frame.
+It is best to situate the carriage bolts so that the washers and nuts are to the outside of the loom frame.
 Now take a look at your loom.
 Shaping up nicely, isn't it?